Junk Drawer

 Monday, February 2, 2026

 I called a friend today — he's funnier than me, often in this sort of dark way, but he's also wise and his thoughts feel well-measured.
 Maybe but is the wrong operator, because maybe "darkly funny" is something you only get to be if you're a little bit wise and good at measuring out your words.
 Whatever the case, I find him gentle and tactful when he needs to be.
-He asks good questions, which is the most important thing in writers and photographers of any kind, of which he is both.
-So I asked him to write with me, to build out this idea I have for something important that I want to make.
+He asks good questions, which is the most important thing in writers and photographers of any kind, and he is both.
+So I asked him to write with me on a script I’ve been thinking about.
 He said he'd give it some thought.
 I hope he says yes.
 This is the kind of idea I haven't been able to shake for years, but it needs the right team.

 I went on a date the other night.
-I felt almost nothing about it — smart guy, great taste in sweater, good cologne, nice face, good mustache geometry, pleasant conversation.
-He explained what it would require, technically speaking, to gene drive mosquitoes out of existence, and why malaria vaccines are a better alternative.
-(I had asked.)
+I felt almost nothing about it — good guy, good taste in sweater, good cologne, good face, good mustache geometry.
+Pleasant enough conversation.
+He explained what it would require, technically speaking, to gene drive mosquitoes out of existence, and why malaria vaccines are a better alternative (I had asked).
 But I wasn't really in it.
-The whole date felt like a task.
+The whole thing felt like a task.
 I had this thought at one point that he pursued a lot of the interests that I thought were cool on paper in a sort of boring way.
 He asked me if I wanted someone to walk me home, and I said no.

 Instead, I took myself to the bookstore, which was open late.
-While I was there, I shamefully purchased Rosie Kellet's In For Dinner on my phone while standing in the cookbook corner; it was readily available for half the price.
+While I was there, I shamefully purchased Rosie Kellet's In For Dinner on my phone while standing in the cookbook corner; it was readily available on the bad app for half the price.
 I needed to cut corners somewhere.

 I walked out with two things: A Poetry Handbook, Mary Oliver and the making of a story, Alice LaPlante — I've been in the mood for instruction lately.
 I made my way home, tiptoeing over ice, happy to be returning to my empty apartment, happy to make tea and think private thoughts to myself.

-I fell asleep reading Oliver, but dragged both her and LaPlante to a teahouse the following afternoon, where I waded deep into the first chapter of the making of a story, where LaPlante proposes a few simple exercises.
-The first one is a finish-the-thought: “I don't know why I remember…” I was surprised by how immediately the image came to me:
+I fell asleep reading Oliver.
+In the morning I dragged both her and LaPlante to a teahouse the following afternoon, where I waded deep into the first chapter of the making of a story, where LaPlante proposes a few simple exercises.
+The first one is a finish-the-thought prompt: “I don't know why I remember…” A single image came to me immediately:

 I stayed home sick from work today and will probably do the same tomorrow, but I dragged myself to the grocery store because I needed some very important things: biscuit dough, green onions, silken tofu, mushrooms, frozen strawberries.
-When I’m sick I want to eat everything, like my body is burning calories to heal itself.
+When I’m sick I want to eat everything, like my body is burning fuel to heal itself.
+I mean, I guess it is.

 Sunday, January 25, 2026